 - Inspection Repairs – We’ve mentioned several times throughout this book that you MUST get an inspection.
 Your inspector will comb through the home and provide you with a report on anything that can or should be repaired.

-- Aesthetic Repairs – Normal beautification homes need following a sale, these can include painting, patching walls, replacing floor coverings, deep cleaning, window coverings, etc.
+- Aesthetic Repairs – These include normal beautification that homes need following a sale, like painting, patching walls, replacing floor coverings, deep cleaning, window coverings, etc.